 Happy Tuesday!
-I know many of you are on Spring Break this week but I wanted to share several fraction activities and games that are great for 1st and 2nd grade.
+I know many of you are on Spring Break this week but I wanted to share several fraction activities and games that are great for 1st grade and 2nd grade.
 There are lots of fun ones that will help amp up the engagement during your fraction unit.
 Our state standard focuses on fractions of a whole – not of a set.

 Alrighty, let’s start planning!

 For years now I’ve used sticky notes to introduce fractions and partitioning shapes in 1st grade.
 Over the years I collected sticky notes in various shapes and sizes…anytime I’m out and about and see unique shapes, I throw ’em in the cart.
 Amazon is also a great place to find lots of sticky notes.
 I have this pack and they’re great.